Coralscape/coralscape/replit.md

 - Fixed drag operation tracking to save only one undo action per complete coral movement
 - Resolved coral "sticking" issue by coordinating drag detection systems between components
 - Coral overlays now properly release when mouse button is released during dragging
+- Added HEIC file support for both tank images and custom coral uploads using heic2any library
+- HEIC files are automatically converted to JPEG format for web compatibility with user feedback

 ## System Architecture